Nelsallg/easylibs/packages/progress-form/README.md

   - Fetches and displays the next fieldset.
   - `data.template`: The template for the fieldset.
   - `data.spinner`: Spinner or loading indicator.
-  - `data.shouldFetch`: Whether to fetch the next fieldset.
+  - `data.shouldRepost`: Whether to post a fieldset's data when its "next" button is clicked again.
   - `data.extraData`: Additional data to add to the form at each step
   - `data.callback(response, status, index, ...data)`: Function to execute after the fieldset is loaded.